kstep/graphicsmagick/www/contribute.rst

 * Create a replacement (using a portable Widget set such as FLTK) for the IMDisplay Windows GUI program and possibly the X11 'display' program.

-* Write a shim-layer to allow The GIMP <http://www.gimp.org/> to be executed as a loadable process module providing GraphicsMagick users with access to GIMP features.

-* Port your existing GIMP module to GraphicsMagick as a loadable process module.

 * Create an interface between GraphicsMagick and OpenOffice.org.
   <http://www.openoffice.org/> so that OpenOffice may load and save